frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 It's good to talk to your children about heaven.
 Let them dream about heaven, understand what it is, and know the goal of our earthly journey.

-Also, so that when the day comes that God calls you, hopefully, they know where you\'ve gone, and that someday they will be there also.
+Also, so that when the day comes that God calls you, hopefully, they know where you've gone, and that someday they will be there also.

 Our Lord accompanies us to help us bear our greatest burdens.

 "Peter was still speaking when that cloud covered them and he heard the voice: 'This is my beloved Son, with whom I am well pleased: Listen to him'" (Matt.
 17:5).

 How often has God spoken to us in the intimacy of our hearts?
-Or we\'ve heard something in Confession or spiritual direction, or in our spiritual or Gospel reading, where we know this can only have come from God, or that the Holy Spirit is speaking to me in this particular moment?
+Or we've heard something in Confession or spiritual direction, or in our spiritual or Gospel reading, where we know this can only have come from God, or that the Holy Spirit is speaking to me in this particular moment?

-The mystery that we celebrate today is a prefiguring of Christ\'s glory to come, and of the glory that we are invited to one day share with Him.
+The mystery that we celebrate today is a prefiguring of Christ's glory to come, and of the glory that we are invited to one day share with Him.

 St. Paul says: "The Spirit himself gives testimony to our spirit, that we are sons of God.
 But if we are sons, we are heirs also; heirs indeed of God, and joint heirs with Christ, provided, however, we suffer with him, that we also may be glorified with him" (Rom.
 8:16-17).